 Breast milk and breastfeeding are seen as natural, and that’s exactly what they are, and like many things in nature, there’s a lot of unpredictability.
 Giving birth (whether vaginally or surgically) will help kick start the release of the hormones that are involved in the production of breast milk – on paper everything has been designed biologically to work out perfectly.
 Except it doesn’t always go to plan.

 Just as not every mother has a straightforward vaginal birth simply because she has a uterus and a vagina, not every mother with breasts and breast milk is able to or wishes to feed her baby from her breast.

-Breastfeeding is something that mothers and babies have to learn and there can be all kinds of challenges that often seem – and if no adequate support is on hand – prove insurmountable.
+Choosing to breastfeed your baby is something mothers and babies must work out, and there can be all kinds of challenges that often seem – and if no adequate support is on hand – prove insurmountable.
 From tongue tie to mastitis, having a premature baby or multiples, breastfeeding can easily add stress and extra difficulty for new mums, depending on their circumstances.
 Yes it’s natural, but it’s rarely simple.

 Support really is one of the most important things a new mum can have – regardless of her feeding choices.
 No matter whether a new mum is breastfeeding, bottle-feeding or mix feeding, she should be supported at every step.
 Having a baby is hard enough without judgement from the ‘milk police.’

 Mums who are unable to breastfeed or who choose not to, should never be made to feel negatively about something that is so personal.
 Making breastfeeding a public argument is simply not helpful to any new mum (or baby!).